Pytrex/NissanDefinitions/README.md

 # Disclaimer

 While these definitions appear to be fully functional, I cannot guarantee that the conversion worked without flaws for every definition file.
 There is a possibility that some ROMs will have errors.
+So it's highly recommended that you backup your original definitions folder in the event that these definitions have bad data.

 # About